cybozu-go/meows/docs/user-manual.md

 You are responsible for:

-- `slackAgentServiceName` is a `Service` name that can be resolved inside a Kubernetes cluster, so a `Service` name is acceptable.
-If `slackAgentServiceName` is omitted, the `Pod`s do not send notifications to Slack.
+- `spec/slackAgent/serviceName` is a `Service` name that can be resolved inside a Kubernetes cluster, so a `Service` name is acceptable.
+If `spec/slackAgent/serviceName` is omitted, the `Pod`s do not send notifications to Slack.

 After running `Pod`s, you can check if the runners are actually registered to